 Mr. Powers is a corporate director.
 He was President and Chief Executive Officer of State Street Global Advisors until his retirement in August 2015.
-Before joining State Street in 2008 he was President and Chief Executive Officer of Old Mutual Asset Management Plc, the U.S.-based global asset management business of Old Mutual plc.
-Prior to 2008 Mr. Powers held senior executive positions at Mellon Institutional Asset Management, BNY Mellon's investment management business, and at The Boston Company Asset Management, LLC.
-He has also served as a member of the Systemic Risk Council and the Advisory Board of the U.S. Institute of Institutional Investors.
+Before joining State Street in 2008, Mr. Powers was President and Chief Executive Officer of Old Mutual Asset Management Plc, the U.S.-based global asset management business of Old Mutual plc.
+Prior to 2008, he held senior executive positions at Mellon Institutional Asset Management, BNY Mellon's investment management business, and at The Boston Company Asset Management, LLC.
+Mr. Powers has also served as a member of the Systemic Risk Council and the Advisory Board of the U.S. Institute of Institutional Investors.

-2019 Meeting attend ance Other public company directorships Board 11 of 11 100% Automatic Data Processing, Inc. 2018 - Present Governance, Nomination & Investment 5 of 5 100% PulteGroup, Inc. 2016 - Present Management Resources 6 of 6 100% Whole Foods Market, Inc. May - August 2017 Total 22 of 22 100% Areas of expertise talent and culture public company client needs, sales and distributio n corporate strategy and d evelopment international business Current committees
+2020 Meeting attend ance Other public company directorships Board 19 of 19 100% Automatic Data Processing, Inc. 2018 - Present Audit 1 2 of 2 100% PulteGroup, Inc. 2016 - Present Governance, Investment & Conduct Review 2 2 of 2 100% Whole Foods Market, Inc. May - August 2017 Governance, Nomination & Investment 2 2 of 2 100% Management Resources 1 4 of 4 100% Total 29 of 29 100% Areas of expertise

+- talent and culture

+public company

+- client needs, sales and distribution

+corporate strategy and development

+- · international business